MWATERS-DESIGN/MWATERS-DESIGN/README.md

 ## Hi there 👋, I'm Marquis Waters and I'm an aspiring Software Engineer studying at TripleTen.

 I’m a creative thinker and problem-solver transitioning into software engineering.
 My background blends art, music, finance, and personal development—all of which shape the way I approach building and understanding technology.
 I’m currently focused on strengthening my web development skills and creating projects that are practical, intuitive, and impactful.

-## ⭐ About Me
-* 💡 Creative at heart with a passion for building things that didn’t exist before
+I'm a creative at heart, with a passion for building things that didn’t exist before.
+My goal is to become a Software Engineer who blends creativity and technical problem-solving.
+I'm always exploring new ways to inspire, contribute, and grow.
-* 💻 Currently developing my foundation in software engineering
-* 🎯 Goal: Become a Software Engineer who blends creativity + technical problem-solving
-* 🌱 Always exploring new ways to inspire, contribute, and grow

 ## 🎨 Creative Interests
 * 🎵 Music production & engineering
 * 🖌️ Painting & visual art